hsoleimani/MLTM/Data/README.md

 We randomly selected 12234 pages and randomly divided them into 8251 training and 3983 test documents.
 We also applied Porter stemming and standard stopword removal.

 Each text document is a bag within a multi-instance learning framework consisting of multiple sentences (instances).
-The goal is to predict document-level and sentence-level class labels on the test set using a model which is trained only on the document-level class labels in the training set.
+The goal is to predict document-level and sentence-level class labels on the test set using a model which is trained given only the document-level class labels in the training set.
 To evaluate performance of such a model, we have manually labeled 1468 randomly selected sentences from the test documents.
 Please see [1] for more information.

 ### Attribute Information: